Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/enabling-nexus-remote-support.md

 When you register your Qumulo cluster with Nexus, the system creates a public-private key pair (your cluster holds the public key and Nexus holds the private key).
 Qumulo Core uses the public key to establish an encrypted outgoing connection that authenticates REST API operations from Nexus securely.

-{{site.nexus.rbacWhenYouReg}} This RBAC role determines the level of REST API access that Nexus gives to the Qumulo Care Team.
-For more information, see [the Qumulo-Support section in Managing Role-Based Access Control (RBAC) for Users and Groups](../authorization-qumulo-core/managing-role-based-access-control-rbac.html#qumulo-support).

 {{site.data.alerts.note}}
 <ul>
   <li>When the Qumulo REST API is unavailable (for example, if your Qumulo cluster is out of quorum), the Qumulo Care Team can't use Nexus Remote Support to troubleshoot issues with your cluster.
 In this type of scenario, {{site.contactQumuloCare}} for assistance.</li>